ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 {:numbered="false"}

 Aanchal Malhotra and Adam Langley authored early drafts of this memo.
-Daniel Franke, Sarah Grant, Martin Langer, Ben Laurie, Peter Löthberg, Michael McCourt, Hal Murray, Tal Mizrahi, Ruben Nijveld, Christopher Patton, Thomas Peterson, Rich Salz, Dieter Sibold, Ragnar Sundblad, Kristof Teichel, Luke Valenta, David Venhoek, Ulrich Windl, and the other members of the NTP working group contributed comments and suggestions as well as pointed out errors.
-We appreciate the last call commentators, especially Colin Perkins for providing advice on transport considerations.
+Daniel Franke, Sarah Grant, Erik Kline, Martin Langer, Ben Laurie, Peter Löthberg, Michael McCourt, Hal Murray, Tal Mizrahi, Ruben Nijveld, Christopher Patton, Thomas Peterson, Rich Salz, Dieter Sibold, Ragnar Sundblad, Kristof Teichel, Luke Valenta, David Venhoek, Ulrich Windl, and the other members of the NTP working group contributed comments and suggestions as well as pointed out errors.
+We also acknowledge the helpful comments and suggestions provided by the last call reviewers and members of the IESG.